 To help her PCOS patients achieve a normal hormonal balance, she prescribes oral micronized progesterone (trade name Prometrium) which is a bio-identical hormone.
 Taking this natural progesterone for two weeks every month (called cyclic progesterone therapy) may help the brain to develop the normal cyclic rhythm that is missing in PCOS.

 Interestingly, Dr. Prior believes there is another benefit of cyclic progesterone therapy.
 She explains, “most doctors don’t realize progesterone antagonizes and inhibits the enzyme (called 5-alpha reductase) that is needed to make testosterone into dihydrotestosterone.
 Dihydrotestosterone is the powerful male hormone that talks hair follicles into making coarse hair and too much oil that causes acne.”

 Natural progesterone cream has been part of my PCOS regimen on and off for the last few years.
 I use a cream that is made by my local compounding pharmacy.
-It is a pharmaceutical grade natural progesterone cream and I use 2 pumps 2x a day.
+It is a pharmaceutical-grade natural progesterone cream and I use 2 pumps 2x a day.
 I rub it on the inside of my upper leg.
 If you are interested in exploring the use of Natural progesterone for your PCOS, I have included some links below.
-If you would like more information on the cream that I use you can contact my pharmacy.
-If you are interested in purchasing they ship.
+If you would like more information on the cream that I use, you can contact my pharmacy.
+If you are interested in purchasing, they do ship.
 The name of the pharmacy is Medicine World and their phone number is (603) 881-9500